banderson19/roberto-metals/notes.md

-* next step is customize profile

 ### Feature
 add material count on ticket

-### question for TA
-add a new input line in the form for more material to add

 ### To do
+* next step is customize profile

+## BUGS to FIX
+* user password function(isCorrectPassword)
 * login and authentication - 21.2.3
 * Authorize Users with JWTs - 21.2.4 - .5

-## BUGS to FIX
-* user password function(isCorrectPassword)